When and where do we rehearse?

 Our Musical Director provides a rehearsal schedule at the start of term and members are asked to familiarise themselves with relevant pieces before each rehearsal.
 By combining good sight-reading skills with keen note-learning at home, we can focus on interpretation, blend and sound quality during rehearsals.

-If singing workshops or special events such as an evensong are organised, you will also be expected to attend.
+We organise special events such as singing workshops and occasional evensongs which choir members are strongly encourages to attend.
 Notice of dates is always given well in advance.

 The choir diary is updated regularly and can be accessed by members on the website.
-Please check with the Membership Secretary how to access the Members’ area of the website.
+Please check with the Membership Officer how to access the Members’ area of the website.

 All of our concerts are managed by choir members and, being a relatively small group, we encourage everyone to get involved in some way – be it sourcing sponsors or advertisers, putting up posters and distributing flyers, or serving refreshments at a concert or workshop.